This article is all about data.

 Once you access your Instagram stories insights, you will see some specific data items that are very unique to the story format.
 In order to understand their meaning and how Instagram measure them, please check the official Instagram stories insights definition for the most common metrics:

-- Impressions – The total number of views your story has received
+- Impressions – The total number of views your story has received that you can see in the bottom left corner of the screen when you open the story

 - Reach – The number of unique accounts who saw your story